Pompeo tries rallying foreign leaders in alleged oil attacks

 Iran has denied being involved in the attacks and accused America of promoting an "Iranophobic" campaign against it.

-Pressed on whether any new U.S. military deployment to the region was possible, Pompeo said that "of course" remained among the options that President Donald Trump may consider to keep shipping safe through the narrow strait, a strategic choke point for oil shipments from the Middle East.
+Pressed on whether new U.S. military deployment to the region was possible, Pompeo said that "of course" remained among the options that President Donald Trump may consider to keep oil tankers moving through the narrow strait, a strategic choke point for oil shipments from the Middle East.

 Trump last year withdrew the U.S. from an international agreement, signed in 2015 by President Barack Obama, to limit Iran's nuclear program.
 Trump has reinstated economic sanctions and recently ended waivers that allowed some countries to continue buying Iranian oil.
 That has deprived Iran of oil income and has coincided with what U.S. officials said was a surge in intelligence pointing to Iranian preparations for attacks against U.S. forces and interests in the Gulf region.